Soft focus background image

 An Unconventional Journey

 In a small town in Connecticut one summer day, a thirty-nine-year-old mother goes for a routine screening mammogram and an abnormality is suspected.
 Six days later at the follow-up mammogram, the woman's breast cancer is missed.
 Ten months later, by the time her cancer is finally diagnosed, it had spread to her lymph nodes.
-Drawing on deep wells of hope and raw grit, she wages a fight for her life and for accountability, challenging a medical system that failed her.
+Drawing on a wellspring of hope and raw grit, she wages a fight for her life and for accountability, challenging a medical system that failed her.

 Through meticulous reporting and intimate storytelling, LIVING TO DIE chronicles her unconventional journey of a missed diagnosis, the legal crusade against medical negligence, and the fierce love that kept a family whole.
 This narrative investigates the incandescent strength of a woman determined to leave a legacy of justice.